kdcaine/Desinscription_etudiant/README.md

 ## Licence

-Ce plugin a été développé par Mo.
-André John PUAGNOL dans le cadre de son Travail Etudes et de Recherches (TER) en Master 1 Informatique.
-Son encadrant de projet est M. Didier SEBASTIEN .
-L'ensemble des travaux réalisés dans le cadre du présent TER est la propriété de l'Université de La Réunion.
+This plugin was developed by M. André John PUAGNOL, directed by M. Didier SEBASTIEN for University of Reunion Island.